 Announced via Turtle Rock’s website, Co-Founders Chris Ashton & Phil Robb addressed many of the criticisms towards the game’s questionable launch, saying, “Then, when Evolve launched, the reception wasn’t what we expected.
 Sure, there were some good reviews.
 There were also bad reviews.
 Yes, there was excitement.
 There was also disappointment – for players and for us.
 The DLC ****storm hit full force and washed away people’s enthusiasm, dragging us further and further from that first magical pick-up-and-play experience.”

 Ashton and Robb’s solution to this problem is to deliver fans an experience they’ve been asking for since the start.
 In addition to a massive game overhaul and re-working, Evolve will be entering a free-to-play beta only on PC.

 They say, “Here’s how it’s going to work: We’re going to make Evolve free on PC as a Beta starting on July 7.
 This is going to allow us to hit our new server infrastructure really hard and we need your help testing.
 Stuff could break, and that’s our hope, because that will give us time to improve things as we go.
-We’ll parse out major Beta revisions, updates and features over a period of weeks and months — a plan we’re going to continually communicate .”
+We’ll parse out major Beta revisions, updates and features over a period of weeks and months — a plan we’re going to continually communicate [in the forum].”